charto/nbind/README.md

 - Use your C++ API from JavaScript without any extra effort.
   - From **Node.js**, **Electron** and web browsers (using asm.js on **Chrome**, **Firefox** and **Edge**).
   - On Linux, OS X and Windows.
+  - Without changes to your C++ code.
+Simply add a separate short description at the end.
 - Distribute both **native** code and an **asm.js** fallback binary.

 In more detail:

-- Bind multiple C++ classes, even ones not visible from other files.
+- Export multiple C++ classes, even ones not visible from other files.
-- Bind C++ methods simply by mentioning their names.
+- Export C++ methods simply by mentioning their names.
 - Auto-detect argument and return types from C++ declarations.
 - [Automatically convert types](#type-conversion) and data structures between languages.
 - Call C++ methods from JavaScript with type checking.